Parameter-Efficient Fine-Tuning of State Space Models: Sparse Dimension Tuning

+Our analysis focuses on simplified SSM-based models, where each layer consists of an SSM module followed by linear projection matrices with residual connections.
+We refer to this structure as a deep SSM layer: i) a deep S4 layer consists of an S4 module followed by linear projections; ii) a deep S6 layer follows the same structure but replace S4 with S6.
+A deep S4 model is composed of deep S4 layers, while a deep S6 model consists of deep S6 layers.
+The detailed formulation of deep S4 layers is provided in Sec.~\ref{sec:prelim}, and a deep S6 layer follows the same structure with S4 replaced by S6.
+The following theorem highlights the expressive power of \ours{}-P on updating SSM modules, where each layer uses a single type of SSM module (S4 or S6) followed by linear projections.

+\begin{theorem}[Expressive Power of \ours{}-P with LoRA on Simplified SSM-based Models] Assume all layers use linear activations.
+Let $\fzf$ be a frozen deep S4 or S6 model with $\diml$ layers, each containing $\dimh$ hidden states per channel.
+Let $\tgf$ be a smaller target model of the same type (S4 or S6), with no residual connections, $\tgdiml < \diml$ layers, and $\tgdimh < \dimh$ hidden states per channel.
+Then, there exists a set of parameter updates to $\fzf$ satisfying the following conditions such that for any finite-length input sequence $\mX = (\vx_1, \ldots, \vx_N)$ with $\vx_n \in \gX \subset \sR^{\dimd}$, where $\gX$ is bounded, the resulting model $f$ satisfies $f(\mX) = \tgf(\mX)$: \begin{enumerate}[leftmargin=*, itemsep=-1pt, parsep=0pt, topsep=0pt] \item \textbf{(\ours{}-P on SSM)} In each SSM module, update at most $\ceil{\dimd \tgdiml / \diml}$ channels.
+Within each updated channel, fine-tune at most $\tgdimh$ hidden states and set the rest to zero. \item \textbf{(\lorav{} on Linear Projections)} Apply rank-$\ceil{\diml / \tgdiml}$ updates to each linear projection matrix. \item \textbf{(Minimal Additional Updates)} Update only the residual connections, per-layer biases, and the final-layer output projection matrix. \end{enumerate} \end{theorem}

-This theorem demonstrates that a larger pretrained model requires selecting fewer channels and hidden states at each layer.
-Furthermore, if the target task is less complex — evidenced by a smaller target model with fewer layers $\tgdiml$ and hidden states $\tgdimh$ — the number of channels and hidden states needed is also reduced.
-This finding aligns with the theoretical analysis of LoRA presented in \citet{zeng2023expressive}, which shows that larger pretrained models require fewer learnable parameters (referred to as ``lower rank'' in their context) during fine-tuning, especially for simpler tasks.
-Although this theorem is constrained by the assumptions of linear activations and the absence of residual connections in the target model, while also requiring fully fine-tuning the linear project matrix of last layer, our findings have broader implications.
-Our following experimental results suggest that these findings generalize beyond these restrictions.
+For proof and details, refer to Sec.~\ref {app:ours_theory_s4} and \ref{app:ours_s6_ssd}.
+This theorem shows that a larger pretrained model can be fine-tuned into any smaller model of the same architecture by applying \ours{}-P to SSM modules and \lorav{} to linear projection matrices.
+Moreover, for less complex tasks, where the target model has fewer layers ($\tgdiml$) and hidden states ($\tgdimh$), the required number of trainable channels and hidden states also decreases.
+This aligns with the theoretical analysis of LoRA by \citet{zeng2023expressive}, which demonstrates that larger pre-trained models require fewer learnable parameters (i.e., a lower-rank update) during fine-tuning, especially for simpler tasks.
+While our theorem assumes linear activations, no residual connections in the target model, and full fine-tuning of the last-layer projection matrix, our findings have broader implications.
+As our experimental results in Sec.~\ref{sec:exp} will show, these insights generalize beyond these theoretical constraints.